 However, HHS notes that you must check with your insurance company before you get a shot.
-Some insurers require you to go to a specific facility to get the vaccination.
-Fail to heed these rules, and you might end up paying for your shot.
+Some insurance plans require you to go to a specific facility to get a cost-free vaccination.

 A little soap and water hardly costs anything, and yet it provides a tremendous payoff by killing the germs that cause the flu.